We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The manufacturer states that people should apply the wipes to the penile areas that are sensitive and wait 5 minutes to let them dry.

-Hims is a telehealth company that stocks the Clockstopper Climax Delay Wipes, which are available without a prescription.
+Hims is a telehealth company that stocks the Clockstopper Climax Delay Wipes, available without a prescription.
 The company states that the ingredient is benzocaine, but the site does not list the specifics of concentration or ingredients.

 The company recommends that individuals use the wipes on the tip of their penis and then on the shaft if they think that area is sensitive.
 Afterward, they should let the areas dry for 5 minutes before engaging in sexual activity.